 The Indiana University Global Gateway for Teachers Student Teaching Program

 This 8-week student teaching program provides future teachers with the opportunity to experience teaching and learning practices in a foreign country.
 Science teachers might explore science education in China.
 History teachers might explore how World War II is taught in Germany, or how the American Revolution is taught in England.
 With a few exceptions, student teaching abroad through the Global Gateway program is a great opportunity for teachers of all age groups and subjects.

 Program participants begin their international placements after they have completed the first 8 weeks of their student teaching in the United States.
-Placements are available in Australia, China, Costa Rica, Ecuador, England and Wales, India, Ireland, Kenya, New Zealand, Russia, Scotland, Spain, Turkey, and more.
+Placements are available in Australia, China, Costa Rica, Ecuador, England and Wales, India, Ireland, New Zealand, Russia, Scotland, Spain, and more.
 Students have the opportunity to identify the country where they would like to teach and are placed based on their interests in addition to their area of study and academic achievements.
-(For instance, if you indicate that you are interested in trout fishing, host nation consultants with the Global Gateway program will try to place you in a region of the country you’ve identified where you can pursue that interest.)
+(For instance, if you indicate that you are interested in trout fishing, host nation consultants with the Global Gateway program will try to place you in a region of the country you have identified where you can pursue that interest.)

 Ashlee Baeten in Quilotoa, Ecuador

-While program participants have the option to stay in a bed & breakfast, hostel, or hotel, most choose to live in a homestay (in the home of a staff member, parent, or other person associated with the participant’s overseas school).
+While program participants have the option to stay in a bed and breakfast, hostel, or hotel, most choose to live in a homestay (in the home of a staff member, parent, or other person associated with the participant’s overseas school).
 The cost of a homestay varies from placement to placement but usually covers a bedroom and meals.